kiba/Writings/fac/chp9_kerbal_space_program.md

 Doctor Whittle finally found the root cause of accident number one and is working with Rin to implement the bugfix.

 Now he has to identify fourteen other accidents!
-It's a good thing that I saved ALL the debris that I can identify, and all the telemetries I can muster.
+It's a good thing that I saved ALL the debris that I can identify, and made sure to record in depth as much as possible.

 **Year 2, Day 10**